 The timing isn't coincidental.
 Google's Kitchener-Waterloo office represents the company's largest engineering hub in Canada, contributing to products like Google Cloud AI, Workspace, and Android XR.
 The partnership leverages this local presence while tapping into Waterloo's reputation as Canada's top computer science and AI institution.

 But this isn't Google's first rodeo with Waterloo.
-The companies already co-created Kids on Campus, bringing Grade 4 students to campus for STEM activities. has funded the university's Women in Computer Science program and recently collaborated on a K-12 AI Day for Educators with Waterloo's Data and Artificial Intelligence Institute.
+The companies already co-created Kids on Campus, bringing Grade 4 students to campus for STEM activities.
+Google has funded the university's Women in Computer Science program and recently collaborated on a K-12 AI Day for Educators with Waterloo's Data and Artificial Intelligence Institute.